MingJae92/cieling-plan-app/README.md

 - The grid uses lines (not 1 million DOM boxes) so large sizes (100x100, 1000x1000) are feasible.
 - You can customize `gridSize` in `src/components/CeilingGrid.tsx` for a different tile pixel size.

-Enjoy — if you want, I can:
-- Add export/import JSON for layouts.
-- Add selection, rotate or multi-select.
-- Add nicer UI, icons, and tests.